pippim/pippim.github.io/_posts/2018/2018-04-01-Change-2-or-more-LibreOffice-documents-to-have-the-exact-same-styling^formatting.md

 <a id="hdr1"></a>
 <div class="hdr-bar">  <a href="#hdr2" class ="hdr-btn">ToC</a>  <a href="#hdr2" class ="hdr-btn">Skip</a></div>

-## Use Libreoffice tools instead of CLI
+## Use LibreOffice Tools Instead of Command Line

 When all you have are command line tools everything looks like a command line problem.
 I've decided to write this answer using LibreOffice macros: